VaclavDedik/jboss-seam/examples/jee5/readme.txt

     * You may get an ClassNotFoundException relating to org.jboss.logging.util.OnlyOnceErrorHandler, this doesn't impact on the running of the app.
 We are working to get rid of this error!

-10. Checout the app at: http://localhost:8888/seam-jee5
+10. Checkout the app at: http://localhost:8888/seam-jee5

-11. You can stop the server by pressing CTRL-c in the console on which the server is running.
+11. You can stop the server by pressing CTRL-C in the console on which the server is running.

 Workarounds for OC4J 11g